 It makes recreational cannabis consumption legal for adults, but Proposition 64 also compels the state of California to warn the public about the dangers of driving while high on pot “and the potential harms of using marijuana,” according to Californians for Responsible Marijuana Reform, a group that supported Proposition 64.
 The proposal also offers “strict safeguards against children accessing” marijuana, according to the same organization.

 Proposition 64 and Measure MM are good news for pot users in the Long Beach area – especially those who need pot for medical reasons.
 Along with protecting children, forbidding public use, and forbidding driving under the influence, the laws in our state also now spell out a number of provisions regarding the cultivation, transportation, and sale of marijuana, and dispensaries must comply with strict licensing regulations.
-An experienced Long Beach criminal defense attorney will be able to advise those in the dispensary business regarding compliance and will represent anyone charged with a violation of the new city and state marijuana ordinances.
+An experienced Long Beach drug crimes attorney will be able to advise those in the dispensary business regarding compliance and will represent anyone charged with a violation of the new city and state marijuana ordinances.